funkybob/django-nap/docs/datamapper/index.rst

       Default: {}
       The list of overrides of default required values for fields inferred from the model.
 It does not influence @field declarations.

+   .. attribute:: readonly
+      The list of fields which are read only.
+      Must not conflict with `required`.

 You can rewrite the DataMapper so that it subclasses ModelDataMapper.
 Here's a new Person object that subclasses Django's models.Model: